-Advertiser will provide all Ad Materials in a format and a transmission method reasonably agreed upon by the parties and identified in the Insertion Order.
+Advertiser will provide all Ad Materials in a format and a transmission method reasonably agreed upon by the Parties and identified in the IO.

 Publisher Company has the right to reject any Ad Materials, and to cancel any Advertiser advertisement, if Publisher Company has good cause to believe that such Ad Materials are not in compliance with applicable legislation.
 However, the Publisher Company must promptly provide Advertiser with written notice of such rejection and/or cancellation, together with the specific reason for such rejection and/or cancellation, and any materials supporting such reason.

 a.
 The term of this Agreement shall commence on the Effective Date and shall continue until (i) terminated as provided for herein; or (ii) superseded by a future agreement between the Parties.

 b.
 Advertiser may cancel any advertising campaign or placement on no less than 24 hours prior notice to Publisher Company, unless a different cancellation period is expressly stated herein.
 In the event of such a cancellation, Advertiser shall be liable solely for advetisements actually delivered through the effective time of cancellation according to the pricing terms agreed upon by the Parties.

 c.
 Either Party may terminate this Agreement, with or without cause, by providing the other Party with ten (10) days' written notice.
 In the event of such a termination, all IOs shall be deemed cancelled, and Advertiser shall be liable solely for advertisements delivered through the effective time of cancellation according to the pricing terms agreed upon by the Parties.